LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 The `ldvals` object contains the result of the LD analysis, which can be accessed through respective methods.
 These are explained below.

 ### Calculate basic numbers
-Once you created a `ldvals` object, you will be able to see the result of the analysis by calling a method.
+Once you created an `ldvals` object, you will be able to see the result of the analysis by calling a method.

 Here, we present how to inspect basic textual information such as the number of tokens, types, and document frequency for each word (i.e., how many times a particular word occurs in the input text).

 For how to output modern LD indices (e.g., MTLD, MATTR), see [Calculate Revised LD indices](https://lcr-ads-lab.github.io/TAALED/ld_indices/1.%20Revised_LD_indices.html).
-For classic LD indices (not recommended for serious use), see [Calculate Classic (but Flawed) LD Indices](https://lcr-ads-lab.github.io/TAALED/ld_indices/2.%20Classic_LD_indices.html).
+For classic LD indices (not recommended except for comparison), see [Calculate Classic (but Flawed) LD Indices](https://lcr-ads-lab.github.io/TAALED/ld_indices/2.%20Classic_LD_indices.html).

-**Number of Token**
+**Number of Tokens**

 The `.ntokens` method will return the number of tokens in the input text.